kelseyll/portfolio-framework/README.md

 # portfolio-framework
-A minimal placeholder and resource list for the UVic WebDev Workshop 1
+A minimal placeholder and resource list for the UVic WebDev Workshop 1: Intro to HTML and CSS

 ###CSS Flexbox Resources
 * https://css-tricks.com/snippets/css/a-guide-to-flexbox/